-Fig. 12.
-The log-likelihoods of sequences of a given class at the gate and the experts.
+Fig. 13 Log-likelihoods of sequences of a given class at the gate and the experts.
 The x-axis shows the difference of the log-likelihoods between two experts.
-The y-axis shows the log-likelihoods of the gate HMMs.
+The y-axis shows the log-likelihoods of the gate HMMs dimensionality to 10.
+These feature vectors are used to train a standard ME model [4, 16].